Kilron03/How-To-Create-A-VM-In-AWS/README.md

 - AWS account with billing enabled
 - RDP client installed (Windows has this by default; Mac/Linux can use Microsoft Remote Desktop app)
 - AWS key pair (`.pem` file) for decrypting Administrator password
-- (Optional) AWS CLI configured if you want automation

 ---